benwiggy/ReView/README.md

 2. Improved Exporting of file types and modification of PDFs using Quartz Filters.
 Currently, Preview has both "Export As PDF" and "Export...." with format PDF.
 They work in different ways, of course, but it's a terrible UI.
 It would also be nice to see Quartz Filters applied in a similar way to ColorSync Utility.

 3. Support creation and editing of PDF Bookmarks (e.g. Table of Contents).
 Preview's own 'bookmarks' are proprietary: they do not work in other PDF viewers.
-PDFKit has a perfectly set of objects (PDFOutline) for working with bookmarks.
+PDFKit has a perfectly good set of objects (PDFOutline) for working with bookmarks.

 4. Improved AppleScript support.
 Preview has only recently included any AppleScript support, and most of it is 'generic'.
 It would be good to include exporting to other formats